elettrico/columns/README.md

 Actually I don't have much time to work on this, you can submit an issue and I'll see what I can do, or fork and debug.

 ## screenshots?
 Sure!
-Two there, more in the "screenshots" directory.
+Two there, but more in the "screenshots" directory.
+None of the screenshot show columns "inside" a building (or in a cave), none of the screenshot show the effects of combining "multicolumn" and "air"... so, if you have better screenshots; why not add them here?

 **A cathedral like silver sand set of columns**
 ![A cathedral like silver sand set of columns](https://github.com/elettrico/columns/blob/master/screenshots/cathedral_like_silversand.png)

 **Bronze platforms?
-Maybe made by ancient aliens?**
+Maybe made by ancient aliens??**
 ![Bronze platforms?
 Maybe made by ancient aliens?](https://github.com/elettrico/columns/blob/master/screenshots/bronze_colums_or_platform.png)